curusarn/bc-sd-card/readme.md

 ## Makefile
 Run `make` to display this readme.

-Run `make train` to train models using all available feature data.
+Run `make train` to train models using 4 interesting feature configurations.
 All results are stored in results directory.

 Run `make clean` to delete trained models.